 I’ve thought of this page, therefore, since the making of this site.
 I’ve thought in particular of that question What is agriculture?
 It’s the same as asking What is cropsreview.com?
 And also, Who and What is its maker?

-And so I've thought what indeed should be the right definition of agriculture?
+And so I’ve thought what indeed should be the right definition of agriculture?
 For I confess, that definition I gave above bothers me.
-Yes it bothers me no end.
-There's something there which does not appeal exacting to my senses.
+Yes, it bothers me no end.
+There’s something there that does not appeal exacting to my senses.

 For those who did read this long page in its entirety with complete diligence, for you who spent so much of your precious time engaging in a strenuous descent, for you who finally managed to arrive at this very bottom truly searching for knowledge, congratulations!
 Welcome and be refreshed with this proposed definition of agriculture:

 Agriculture is the science and practice of producing plants, other crops, and animals for food, other human needs, or economic gain.